 Mexican-style Fish tacos are my go-to when I’m in the mood for Mexican food.
 They’re small but filling and fairly healthy as well, depending on how they are made.
 You can choose from a wide variety of fish such as wild salmon, sole, shrimp, mussels, swordfish, local fish but fresh is always best.
 Although fish in tacos is tasty when fried, they are healthier and less calorie dense when it’s grilled instead.

-I hope you enjoy this Mexican Style Tacos recipe.
+I hope you enjoy this Mexican Style Fish Tacos recipe

 - 3 Tbsp Olive oil